Government Law College, Ernakulam: Campus

 The Campus situated on the banks of Vembanad Lake and near to Marine Drive, Kochi and District Court Ernakulam.
 Blanketed by tall and rare species of trees, its campus features a mix of old and modern architecture.

 The main block of the law college is the grand old legislative hall of Cochin Legislative Council.
 In 1949, when the college was shifted from Trivandrum to Ernakulam, the legislative hall became the part of His Highness the Maharaja's Law College.

 The college enrols over 700 students for the LL.B course and 30 students for the LL.M course.

 In 2006, the government declared the campus a heritage site and offered Rs.
 50,00,000 for its renovation which is still in progress.
 The library building includes the computer laboratory.
 All classrooms are equipped with microphones and speakers for better audibility.
 WiFi is available for the students' use.

 Library

 The Government Law College, Ernakulam has one of the oldest law libraries in the country today.
 The institution has a full-fledged library which has more than 37,000 Volumes and 22 periodicals and is the oldest law library in the state of Kerala.
 The library has subscriptions to online journals such as Manupatra, CDJ Law Journal, SCC Online, Lexis Nexis (India), Lex Libraria and Hein Online.
 It also has offline databases of AIR Infotech and KLT Infotech.

 Hostels

 Government Law College, Ernakulam has both men's and women's hostels.
-The men's hostel which is metaphorically named House of Lords is a live and cheerful space in the city situated in Colombo Jn. on the rear side of the campus.
+The men's hostel which is metaphorically named House of Lords is situated in Colombo Jn. on the rear side of the campus.

-It often finds a mention in the dailies as a hub of creative activities and out of the box thinking.
 It accommodates 80 students.
-The women's hostel is placed adjacent to the college campus which is also a happy space where about 30 students stay.
+The women's hostel is placed adjacent to the college campus where about 30 students stay.